1. It is the responsibility of each subject teacher to obtain the controlled assessment task from the examination boards.

 3. The controlled assessment may take place during timetabled class time.

 4. Subject teachers should consult with the Head of Faculty to plan when and how the assessment will take place, taking into account the accommodation and resources required.
-The Head of Finance, Examinations and Compliance (Examinations Officer) must be notified when a high level controlled assessment is taking place.
+The Examinations Officer must be notified when a high level controlled assessment is taking place.

 5. Relevant display materials must be removed or covered up.

 6. All staff must be aware of the relevant level of control permitted (high, medium or low) as this will determine the level of supervision e.g. high means that the students will be under examination conditions.

 7. Each student should keep a research diary or similar form of record where they note the guidance and feedback received from their teacher.
 Planning, notes, diagrams, essay plans and bibliography should be noted.

 8. All assessment materials must be locked in suitable secure cabinets at the end of each session.

 9. Where appropriate, students should have separate computer user accounts for assessments under high control.
 They should have no access to internet or e-mail and these must only be available during controlled sessions.
 If work is saved on memory sticks, these must be collected after each session and locked away in secure cabinets.